ryjfgjl/DiLuConverter/README.md

 ### Schedule:
   You can make a schedule using it on windows/linux.

+### Realtime
+Sync data in excel into database in realtime.

 ## Where to get it

-  The packaged executable program(ExcelToDatabase.exe on windows or ExcelToDatabase on linux) is available,
+  The packaged executable program(ExcelToDatabase.exe on windows) is available,

   you can download it from [sourceforge](https://sourceforge.net/projects/exceltodatabase/).